NetAngels/django-webodt/doc/quickstart.rst

 garbage in `/tmp` directory.
 You can prevent auto deletion by passing ``delete_on_close=False`` to ``render`` method of the template.

-Let's make yet another document to continue our research and convert it to pdf::
+To continue our research let's make yet another document and convert it to pdf::

     >>> document = template.render(Context(context))